Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Synthesise fatty acids, phospholipids and cholesterol

 Answer is B: Mitochondria produce ATP.
-The other tasks are performed by lysosomes, ribosomes and endoplasmic reticulum, respectively.
+The other tasks are performed by lysosomes, ribosomes and endoplasmic reticulum, respectively. - Which of the following is NOT found in the plasma membrane?

 A. Proteins